akshgarg10/akshgarg10/README.md

 ### Hi there 👋
-🔭 I’m currently working on developing DSA knowledge and concepts 🌱 I’m currently learning Java Development on Oracle Cloud
+🔭 I’m currently working on developing DSA knowledge and concepts <br>
+🌱 I’m currently learning Java Development on Oracle Cloud

 <!--